Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 2. Maintaining the registry of participating vaults and supported token types.
 3. Managing the state for each voting epoch (consensus cycle).

+### NCN Lifecycle

+The Node Consensus Network operates in a well-defined lifecycle that consists of three main phases:

+1. **Initial Setup (One-time)**: This phase involves establishing the foundational infrastructure of the NCN.
+It includes:

+   - Configuring the NCN parameters
+   - Initializing the vault registry
+   - Registering supported token types and assigning weights

+     The initial setup is performed only once when the NCN is first deployed, with occasional administrative updates as needed (such as adjusting token weights or adding new supported tokens).

+2. **Snapshotting (Recurring)**: At the beginning of each consensus cycle (epoch), the system captures the current state of all participants:

+   - Creating epoch state and weight tables
+   - Taking snapshots of operator stake weights
+   - Recording vault-operator delegations
+   - Calculating total voting power distribution

+     This phase ensures that voting is based on a consistent, point-in-time view of the network, preventing manipulation during the voting process.

+3. **Voting (Recurring)**: After snapshotting is complete, operators can cast their votes:
+   - Operators submit their choices (e.g., weather status)
+   - Votes are weighted according to the operator's stake

 ## Get to know the NCN program template

 Our example NCN Program facilitates consensus on a simple "weather status" using a stake-weighted voting mechanism.
 It operates in distinct time periods called epochs (your NCN's epochs do not have to be equivalent to a Solana epoch).
 The program uses a weight-based system to determine the influence (voting power) of different operators.
 Consensus is achieved when votes representing at least 66% of the total participating stake weight agree on the same outcome (ballot).